 Riverton is a very small borough located in the state of New Jersey.
-With a population of 2,748 people and six constituent neighborhoods, Riverton is the 396th largest community in New Jersey.
-Riverton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,758 people and six constituent neighborhoods, Riverton is the 393rd largest community in New Jersey.
+Much of the housing stock in Riverton was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Also of interest is that Riverton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Riverton in 2010 was $43,159, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $172,636 for a family of four.
+The per capita income in Riverton in 2018 was $49,718, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $198,872 for a family of four.

+Riverton is a somewhat ethnically-diverse borough.
 The people who call Riverton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Riverton include German, Italian, English, and Polish.
+Important ancestries of people in Riverton include Irish, German, Italian, English, and Polish.

 The most common language spoken in Riverton is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.